 Active travel faces many barriers.
 One is our perceptions of a safety, or fear.
 As a society, we seem to be getting more fearful.
 Our perceptions of safety are important.
 Psychology and neuroscience has come a long way to explaining our nature.
 The availability cascade is a contributing factor in our perception of risk.

+Speeding motorists endanger the lives of primary school children in Narrabundah.
 Concern is growing that it is just a matter of time before a child is killed in Narrabundah as a result of excessive speed on the roads.

 Cycling infrastructure is underfunded.
 No surprise there.
-A recent article in The Conversation discusses the problem.
+The article “Cycling and walking can help drive Australia’s recovery – but not with less than 2% of transport budgets” discusses the problem.
 Cycling infrastructure is a good investment at any time.

 Play spaces are popping up all over Canberra.
 Canberra.bike provided a guide to play spaces and this is now updated in this post.
 A recent announcement by Chris Steel in May 2020 reminded us that there is more to come.
-Some were already in last years budget but a few have been brought forward as a result of COVID-19 playground closures.
+Some were already in the 2019 ACT Budget, but a few have been brought forward.
 There is good news here for everybody.

 Play Spaces, the large playgrounds that are so loved, are becoming more common.
 They are a great destination for a ride.
 The ACT Government is investing millions in them as part of urban renewal.
 Where did this idea come from?
-The RiotACT discussed this in 2018.
-A link to the article is found below.Continue reading “The rise of the play space”